Build vs Buy: The Hybrid AI Strategy Reshaping CX

 Why buying isn’t the magic shortcut

-The momentum in AI M&A continues to accelerate.
+The momentum in AI M&A has picked up quickly.
 Q1 2025 saw AI and ML startups raise a record $73.6 billion across 1,603 deals.
 This was the highest quarterly total on record by deal value.
 Globally, AI and ML startup investment increased more than 50% in 2024 to $131.5 billion, accounting for 35.7% of all VC global deal value.
 In Q1 2025 alone, 57.9% of global VC dollars went to AI and ML startups, with 70.2% of North American deal value flowing to AI/ML companies.
 Much of this activity is concentrated in smaller, specialized acquisitions under $100M that compress development cycles and focus on acquiring niche teams rather than products or revenue.
 That tells you where value is flowing: speed and skill, not revenue.

 Why a hybrid strategy is becoming the default